 The overall objective of SP10 is to provide tools allowing researchers to test the cognitive and behavioural capabilities of the brain models developed in SP6, and the neuromorphic implementations of these models from SP9.
 Even with the high-performance computers of the HBP, it will initially not be possible to simulate HBP brain models in real time.
 Thus, SP10 will initially rely on simulated robots and simulated environments.
-The Neurorobotics Platform will provide researchers with access to detailed brain models on the Brain Simulation Platform running slower than real time.
+The Neurorobotics Platform will provide researchers with access to detailed brain models on the Brain Simulation Platform running slower than real time, and to emulated models on the Neuromorphic Computing Platform running at or faster than real time.
 It will also allow them to use mixed models in which some areas of the brain are represented in full biological detail, while others are represented by phenomenological models.
 The tools provided by the Platform will allow researchers to operate robots remotely, to repeat experiments as often as they need, and to visualise the behaviour of the robots as if they were running in real time.